mentalblank/plex-poster-set-helper/README.md

         - "append_label": "Overlay" (This label is applied in Plex to all items with assets applied through the script).
         - "assets_directory": "assets", (Asset folder name, located in the same folder as the script)
         - "asset_folders": true, (Kometa style asset folders)
-        - "overwrite_existing_assets": false, (Overwrite saved assets with new ones from scraped source)
+        - "overwrite_existing_assets": false, (Overwrite saved assets with new ones from scraped source) (Can be passed via command line using -OE)
-        - "overwrite_labelled_shows": false (If false will not touch any show with the "Overlay" label in Plex)
+        - "overwrite_labelled_shows": false (If false will not touch any show with the "Overlay" label in Plex) (Can be passed via command line using -OL)
-		- "only_process_new_assets" true (Combined with overwrite_labelled_shows (true) will only update posters for items in labelled shows that do not already have assets saved)
+        - "only_process_new_assets" true (Combined with overwrite_labelled_shows (true) will only update posters for items in labelled shows that do not already have assets saved) (Can be passed via command line using -ON)
    - Fixed collections
    - Mediux collection backgrounds
    - Various other tweaks / changes.